oblio360/hearthstone-blog/_posts/2015-11-23-hearthcraft-key-epics-legendaries.md

 ---
 layout: post
-title: "Hearthcraft Key Cards: epic and legendary cards"
+title: "Hearthcraft Key Cards: epic and legendary neutral cards"
 ---

 This article is a part of the *Hearthcraft* series of articles, where I discuss about the cards that should be crafted